-It is possible that the University may lose a staff group associated with a particular course All permanent academic staff at Cranfield are required to provide a minimum of three full calendar months' notice of their intention to leave their employment, which allows sufficient time to put appropriate measures in place.
+It is possible that the University may lose a staff group associated with a particular course appropriate measures in place.
 Should Cranfield lose a significant member, or a critical mass, of academic staff at a particular point through a student's course, the University would ensure that all enrolled students were able to continue their studies and complete their course.
 This may be achieved through a suitable combination of the immediate replacement of full-time staff or the hiring of consultants or recognised teachers to cover specific topics.